idfive/UniCal/README.md

 TAXONOMIES
 ----------
-UniCal uses 6 predefined taxonomies (taxonomy_1 through taxonomy_6).
+UniCal uses 11 predefined taxonomies (machine names calendar_taxonomy_1 through calendar_taxonomy_11).
 These can eventually be renamed/etc, as long as THE MACHINE NAME STAYS THE SAME.
+One taxonomy (calendar_taxonomy_7) is predefined as a list to show/hide "Add To Calendar" Links.
+* calendar_taxonomy_1 through calendar_taxonomy_6, and calendar_taxonomy_8 through
+  calendar_taxonomy_11 are custom "event category taxonomies".
+These titles/etc can be changed, as long as THE MACHINE NAME STAYS THE SAME.
+Also, these can also be deleted, if needed.
+Essentially, this gives you the use of up to 10 custom event taxonomies.
+* calendar_taxonomy_7 is the add to calendar taxonomy, which should not be modified.
+  This taxonomy is called for in the SITE, and relies on field_ate_id to remove unwanted "Add This Event" options.
+We have added these into the features, but for reference, here they are in the format of Name | ATE ID:
+  * Apple iCal | appleical
+  * Google (Online) | google
+  * Outlook | outlook
+  * Outlook (Online) | outlookcom
+  * Yahoo (Online) | yahoo

 WORKBENCH
 ---------